Coreoz/Plume-admin-ui-angularjs/README.md

 3. Run the application: `yarn start`

-If a server with [Plume Admin](https://github.com/Coreoz/Plume-admin) is running localy on <http://localhost:8080>, then you can reach the Plume Admin UI application on <http://localhost:3000>.
+If a server with [Plume Admin](https://github.com/Coreoz/Plume-admin) is running localy on <http://localhost:8080>, then the Plume Admin UI application can be reached on <http://localhost:3000>.

-As a reminder, in the login screen, the credentials are:
+As a reminder, in the login screen the default credentials are:
 - login: admin
 - password: admin